uob-itservices/as-business-systems-standards/api-standards.md

 TODO

 ## Errors

-The error response MUST be a single JSON object.
-This object MUST have a property status with the value "error."
-The value MUST be a JSON object.
+The error response MUST be a single object and the format returned SHOULD match what the client requested in the accepts header.
+This object MUST have a property status with the value "error.".
+Clients MAY send multiple Accept headers and the service MAY choose one of them.

+The default response format (no Accept header provided) SHOULD be application/json, and all services MUST support application/json.

 ErrorResponse: Object